Snowy Water Initiative

-Additional to the surrogate river hydro-scaling approach, another trial release of water from the Mowamba River to the Snowy River will occur during May 2016 to provide carbon and to reduce a-seasonal water temperatures in the Snowy River.
+Additional to the surrogate river hydro-scaling approach, another trial release of water from the Mowamba River to the Snowy River occurred during May 2017 to provide carbon and to reduce a-seasonal water temperatures in the Snowy River.

 |Release date||Volume (megalitres/day)|

 |Tuesday 27 June||3,324 megalitres/day*|